asm0dey/kotlin-spark/index.md

 # <!-- fit --> But why Frankenstein's?
 # <!-- fit --> And why monster?

-1. It looks alike my surname
+1. It is alike my surname
 1. We need to crossbreed Kotlin and Scala to produce something with best parts of both worlds!
 1. And at the start of experiment we don't have any idea on its behavior!